 The flags field contains indicators of current unit status.
-SIMH defines 11 flags:
+SIMH defines 12 flags:

-UNIT_ATTABLEthe unit responds to ATTACH and DETAGUNIT_ROthe unit is currently read only.UNIX_FIXthe unit is fixed capacity.UNIT_SEQthe unit is sequential.UNIT_ATTthe unit is currently attached to a file.
-CH.

-UNIT_BINK the unit measures "K" as 1024, rather than 1000.
-UNIT_BUFABLE the unit buffers its data set in memory.
-UNIT_MUSTBUF the unit allocates its data buffer dynamically.
-UNIT_BUF the unit is currently buffering its data set in memory.
-UNIT_ROABLE the unit can be ATTACHed read only.
-UNIT_DISABLE the unit responds to ENABLE and DISABLE.
-UNIT_DIS the unit is currently disabled.
+flag name meaning if set UNIT_ROthe unit is currently ifUNIX_FIXthe unit is fixed capaUNIT_SEQthe unit is fixed capaUNIT_SEQthe unit is sequentiaUNIT_ATTthe unit is currently ifUNIT_BINKthe unit measures "HUNIT_BUFABLEthe unit buffers its dUNIT_MUSTBUFthe unit allocates itsUNIT_BUFthe unit is currently ifUNIT_ROABLEthe unit can be ATT acity. attached to a file.
+K" as 1024, rather than 1000. ata set in memory. data buffer dynamically. buffering its data set in memory.
+ACHed read only.
+ENABLE and DISABLE. disabled.

-Starting at bit position UNIT_V_UF, the remaining flags are unit-specific.
+Starting at bit position UNIT\V\UF, the remaining flags are unit-specific.
 Unit-specific flags are set and cleared with the SET and CLEAR commands, which reference the MTAB array (see below).
-Unit-specific flags and UNIT_DIS are automatically saved and restored; the device need not supply a register for these bits.
+Unit-specific flags and UNIT\DIS are automatically saved and restored; the device need not supply a register for these bits.